Downtown Manhattan Heliport: Reconstruction

+A landing pad in Battery Park City was used by aircraft during reconstruction, including Marine One in 1985.

 The cost of reconstructing the heliport was estimated to be nearly $7 million.
 Coincidentally, in 1983 the Federal Aviation Administration (FAA) launched its National Prototype Heliport Demonstration and Development Program, a project to illustrate the usefulness and viability of developing full-service heliports in the United States for eventual all-weather operations.
 The Wall Street Heliport, which was renamed the Downtown Manhattan Heliport, was one of four heliports selected by the FAA to be part of the program.
 The old pier was demolished and replaced by a new concrete structure.
 Although the PA's lease with the city covered an area of approximately 8 acre and allowed for significant expansion of the heliport's operational area, the replacement pier was built to the same dimensions as the old pier and a barge was added to provide parking for helicopters (considered to be an anchored floating structure), which avoided the need for the preparation of a lengthy environmental assessment.

 As part of the project, tests were made using a Microwave Landing System (MLS) at the Battery Park City Heliport and at a pier near Wall Street.
 Plans to install a permanent MLS were abandoned when the site in Red Hook, Brooklyn on which the transmitter was to be located was put up for sale by the PA.
 A semi-automatic fire protection foam system was installed that provided full coverage of the pier and could be remotely operated from the terminal; it was the first public heliport to include such a system.
 The PA entered into a new 20-year lease with the city for the heliport site on March 1, 1986.
 The diversion of flights to the Battery Park City Heliport concluded in September 1987 and the reconstructed Downtown Manhattan Heliport was dedicated on October 27, 1987.
 The overall cost of the reconstruction project was $13 million, of which $6 million was paid for by the federal government as part of the FAA's National Prototype Heliport Demonstration and Development Program and $3 million was spent by the PA to ensure that the new heliport would be completed in time before the lease of the temporary heliport at Battery Park City ran out.